wwarthen/RomWBW/Source/Doc/Architecture.md

 Disk Input/Output (DIO)
 -----------------------

-Character input/output functions require that a character unit be specified in the C register.
+Disk input/output functions require that a disk unit be specified in the C register.
 This is the logical disk unit number assigned during the boot process that identifies all disk i/o devices uniquely.